git-lfs/git-lfs/docs/custom-transfers.md

 * `event`: Always `complete` to identify this message
 * `oid`: the identifier of the LFS object
-* `path`: the path to a file containing the downloaded data, which the transfer process reliquishes control of to git-lfs. git-lfs will move the file into LFS storage.
+* `path`: the path to a file containing the downloaded data, which the transfer process relinquishes control of to git-lfs. git-lfs will move the file into LFS storage.

 Or, if there was a failure transferring this item: